-The ‘Picton Renoir’ – On View in the Castle Until 31 October 2017
+The ‘Picton Renoir’ – On View in Picton Castle

 PICTON RENOIR MYSTERY SOLVED BUT CAUSES CONTROVERSY AMONGST THE WORLD’S TWO LEADING ART HOUSES

-The ‘Picton Renoir’ was the subject of a gripping programme in the latest series of the BBCs “Fake or Fortune” with Philip Mould & Fiona Bruce which aired on Sunday (12 July 2015).
+The ‘Picton Renoir’ was the subject of a gripping programme in the BBCs series “Fake or Fortune” with Philip Mould & Fiona Bruce.
+It originally aired in July 2015 and was repeated in September 2017.
 The programme received a record 5.9 million viewers and unprecedented social media response.

 Nicky Philipps, a portrait artist famed for her pictures of the Royal Family, asked the Fake or Fortune team to investigate a painting which hangs on the walls of Picton Castle, once the Philipps family seat.

 The work was bought in the 1930s by Nicky’s great-grandfather, Sir Laurence Philipps, who believed it to be by celebrated impressionist Pierre Auguste Renoir.
 However the painting has been dogged by doubt for half a century, and two art world authorities refuse to agree on its pedigree.

 Nicky’s late Aunt Gwen used to tell a story that the painting came from Claude Monet’s house in Giverny and was a gift to the artist from Renoir at a time when they painted together.
 But a family anecdote wasn’t enough to convince both of the art world’s toughest judges – so in a tantalising trail of blind alleys and major new discoveries, the Fake or Fortune team set about gaining some hard evidence.